divarvel/servant-hoist/slides.md

 ## `forall x. m x -> n x`

 <details role="note">
-Note that it does not mention Handler at all.
-So we can chain as many transformations as we want, as long as the last one gives us a Handler.
+Note that it does not mention `Handler` at all.
+So we can chain as many transformations as we want, as long as the last one gives us a `Handler`.
 </details>

 -------------------------------------------